BEST Malaysia Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Malaysia - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Malaysia.
 Choose from the best cruise deals and specials for Malaysia cruises.
 Save up to 68% on last minute Malaysia cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Malaysia cruises often sail to Melbourne, Cape Town, Darwin, Adelaide and Apia, Samoa (formerly Western Samoa) during their cruise itinerary.
+Popular Malaysia cruises often sail to Melbourne, Cape Town, Adelaide, Durban and Apia, Samoa (formerly Western Samoa) during their cruise itinerary.
 Malaysia cruises could leave from Laem Chabang, Bangkok, Cape Town, Mumbai, Tahiti and Yokohama.
 Most commonly, Malaysia cruises sail for 3-5 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.